 Dizziness is a non-specific term used to describe a sensation of altered orientation in space (its clinical term is “Benign Paroxysmal Positional Vertigo“)

-The actual medical term has a more complex definition; in fact it is divided into several types and subtypes, i.e. vertigo, disequilibrium, pre syncope, lightheadedness .
-However, a brief explanation will consist of the ability of the brain to sense the direction and speed of head movements, and positions, maintaining balance by the interactions between various intricate systems in the body, such as the visual and skeletal systems.
+The actual medical term has a more complex definition; in fact, it is divided into several types and subtypes, i.e. vertigo, disequilibrium, pre syncope, light-headedness.
+A brief explanation will consist of the ability of the brain to sense the direction and speed of head movements, and positions, maintaining balance by the interactions between various intricate systems in the body, such as the visual and skeletal systems.

 Cervicogenic vertigo has been recognized since the mid- 50’s and has been studied extensively since.